 Alexis Arnett, LMSW, Bronx Borough Coordinator.
 Alexis received her M.S.W. from Fordham University and her B.S.W. from University of Utah.
 As an undergraduate student, Alexis was a CASA volunteer for CASA-Utah for over three years and interned at the Ministry of Social Development in Amman, Jordan working in child welfare.
 As a graduate student, Alexis interned at The Training Institute for Mental Health providing individual psychotherapy to adults.
 Prior to joining CASA-NYC, Alexis worked in special medical and therapeutic foster care at New Alternatives for Children, as a Homefinder in the Homefinding Department.

 Annie Benedict, LMSW, Manhattan/Staten Island Borough Coordinator.
 Annie received her M.S.W. from the Silberman School of Social Work at Hunter College, with a specialization in Child Welfare, in May 2014 and a B.A. in Psychology and Child Development from Tufts University in May 2008.
 As a graduate student, Annie interned at Brooklyn Community Services providing family counseling and preventive services.
 She has conducted ongoing research with families in the NYC child welfare system, in collaboration with the Research Foundation of CUNY and the Silberman School of Social Work.

 Alison Caspi, LMSW, Brooklyn Borough Coordinator.
 Alison received her M.S.W. from New York University in May 2007, and a B.A. in Psychology from University of Massachusetts-Amherst in May 2005.
-Prior to joining CASA-NYC, Alison was a Social Worker at The Children’s Law Center in the Bronx, as well as a Youth Residence Social Worker at Family Services of Westchester in upstate New York.
+Prior to joining CASA-NYC in 2015, Alison was a Social Worker at The Children’s Law Center in the Bronx, as well as a Youth Residence Social Worker at Family Services of Westchester in upstate New York.
 She also became certified in Seminar In Field Instruction (SIFI) in January of 2015.

 Meaghan Ford, LMSW, Advocate Supervisor.
 Meaghan earned her M.S.W. from Columbia University in May 2016 and her B.S. in Social Work from Skidmore College in May 2015.
 As an MSW student, Meaghan interned as a Youth Justice Social Worker at Bronx Community Solutions.
 Her undergraduate internships included substance abuse treatment and providing programming for children in homeless shelters.